-Sustainability Information Subject to the Assurance Engagement assurance engagement and what is not, especially when the scope of the assurance engagement is not the entire sustainability information reported by the entity, so that intended users do not make inappropriate assumptions about what information has been subject to the assurance engagement.
+Sustainability Information Subject to the Assurance Engagement assurance engagement is not the entire sustainability information reported by the entity, so that intended users do not make inappropriate assumptions about what information has been subject to the assurance engagement.
 How the sustainability information that has been assured is identified will depend on the nature of the sustainability information and what will be clearest to users, as well as whether the entity wishes to indicate what is assured in the sustainability information itself.
 For example: